Asian Rhinoplasty in New York

 - Often has a retracted maxilla.

-Dr. Sam Rizk, a Manhattan double board certified facial plastic surgeon, usually performs a rhinoplasty surgery on Asian patients in a conservative fashion, making subtle changes to the nose to keep some of its Asian characteristics and to make sure it fits better and looks more attractive combined with the rest of the patient’s face.
+Dr. Sam Rizk, a Manhattan double board certified facial plastic surgeon, usually performs a nose surgery on Asian patients in a conservative fashion, making subtle changes to the nose to keep some of its Asian characteristics and to make sure it fits better and looks more attractive combined with the rest of the patient’s face.

 Traditional beliefs sometimes play a role in Asian Rhinoplasty.
 Some patients come from cultures who believe that having visible nostrils will drive away their wealth.
 Therefore, many of them require the surgeon to reduce their nostrils and make them less visible.